-The Deanship of Students Affairs is responsible for the coordination of the best and continuous participation of students to an integral experience that will enrich the process of academic learning and their commitment with the campus community.
-Also, promotes and supervise the student's services aimed to complement the academic activity and the integral development of the student.
+The Deanship of Students Affairs is responsible for the coordination of the best and continuous participation of students to an integral experience that will enrich the process of academic learning and their commitment to the campus community.
+Also, promotes and supervises the student's services aimed at complementing the academic activity and the integral development of the student.
 From its offices of service and its cocurricular programs, a variety of activities are offered directed to reinforce an optimal mental, physical, and emotional wellness of the student admitted to the University of Puerto Rico at Humacao.
-Furthermore, this Deanship coordinates artistic groups, students' organizations, representation departmental student and athletes' representation.
+Furthermore, this Deanship coordinates artistic groups, students' organizations, athletes' departmental student representation and representation.

-Enrich the University experience of the students through the use of services that promote physical, emotional and mental wellness, the appreciation of cultures and other services that contribute to the achievement of their academic goals; and their participation in the extracurricular activities designed to complement the academic programs.
+Enrich the University experience of the students using services that promote physical, emotional and mental wellness, the appreciation of cultures and other services that contribute to the achievement of their academic goals; and their participation in the extracurricular activities designed to complement the academic programs.

 The Deanship of Student Affairs aims to join efforts of those offices that give support services to the students on an integrated way in order for the student to obtain a holistic, structured, human and scientific education tempered with the characteristics of the XXI Century student.
-Also, the Deanship intend to respond efficiently to the necessities of the students to contribute in their realization of their academic degree.
+Also, the Deanship intends to respond efficiently to the necessities of the students to contribute in their realization of their academic degree.